Bloodborne HIV: Don't Get Stuck!

 Patient observed sterile treatment for intravenous catheters

 POST for intravenous catheters: When you stay in a hospital, a doctor may propose to insert a catheter into a vein.
 This is a needle with a tube attached and is also called a scalp vein set.
 After sticking the needle into a vein, the provider tapes the tube to your arm, where it can stay for several days.[i]
 The tube ends in a port (closed by a plug or valve) through which a provider can inject medicine into your vein.
+Providers inject medicine through catheters.
+To prevent a catheter from getting clogged, your provider will inject saline through it from time to time.

 1. Avoid skin-piercing procedures If a doctor proposes to stick a catheter into a vein in your arm or anywhere else, ask if he or she could give you medicines through injections and/or orally instead.